-Carbon Mapper, Inc. (Carbon Mapper) was formed in 2020 to spearhead a public-private partnership program to catalyze a global climate data service for the mitigation of methane and carbon dioxide emissions using satellite and airborne remote sensing data.
-The role of Carbon Mapper is to incubate the public-private partnership, manage the demonstration and technology transfer phase of this program, and to provide long-term stewardship of a global data portal for methane and CO2 data dissemination as well as research, outreach and advocacy programs.
+Carbon Mapper, Inc. (Carbon Mapper) was formed in 2020 with the goal to improve global monitoring of methane and carbon dioxide.
+To do this we use remote sensing technology to detect, pinpoint and quantify methane emissions at the scale of individual facilities.
+To deliver on these goals Carbon Mapper leads a public-private partnership program to catalyze a global climate data service for the mitigation of methane and carbon dioxide emissions using satellite and airborne remote sensing data.
+Carbon Mapper's role in the public-private partnership is to manage the demonstration and technology transfer phase of this program, and to provide long-term stewardship of a global data portal for methane and CO2 data dissemination as well as research, outreach, and advocacy programs.

-In Phase 1, the Carbon Mapper program will launch two satellites in 2023 for a 9-month demonstration phase, laying the foundation for Phase 2, in which an operational constellation of 15+ satellites will provide daily to weekly real-time monitoring of methane and CO2 emissions.
-Meanwhile, to pave the way for the satellite program, Carbon Mapper will execute airborne surveys to collect methane and CO2 data over domestic and international targets.
+In Phase 1, the Carbon Mapper program will develop and deploy two satellites in 2024 for a 9-month demonstration phase, laying the foundation for Phase 2, in which the goal is to expand to an operational constellation of satellites with the capabilities to provide daily to weekly real-time monitoring of methane and CO2 emissions.
+Meanwhile, to pave the way for the satellite program, Carbon Mapper executes airborne surveys to collect methane and CO2 data over domestic and international targets.